Why I Started Writing About This

 DVSA does not announce their visits.
 Traffic Commissioners do not send warning letters before issuing Public Inquiry notices.
 The first sign that something is wrong is often a prohibition notice on a vehicle, a roadside encounter that triggers an OCRS review, or a formal letter from the Traffic Commissioner that gives you a matter of weeks to prepare for a hearing that could end your ability to operate.

 I have sat in rooms with operators who were genuinely shocked to receive a Public Inquiry notice.
 They thought they were compliant.
 They had maintenance contracts in place.
 They had a transport manager.
 But when we looked at the detail — really looked at it — the systems were not being followed, the records were not being kept correctly, and the maintenance contractor was not being properly supervised.
-The gap between what existed on paper and what was happening in practice was enormous.

 Why Transport Compliance Is a Commercial Issue, Not Just a Legal One

 A Traffic Commissioner Public Inquiry can result in the loss of your Operator Licence.
 Without an Operator Licence, you cannot operate legally.
 Your vehicles sit idle.
 Your contracts evaporate.
 Your business, in most cases, ceases to exist.
-Even a curtailment — a reduction in the number of vehicles authorised on your licence — can be commercially catastrophic for operators running close to capacity.

 Beyond the existential risk, a strong compliance record opens commercial doors.
 More and more major contracts — particularly in construction, public sector, and logistics — require FORS accreditation, DVSA Earned Recognition, or demonstrable compliance standards before they will even consider you as a supplier.
-The operators winning the best contracts are the operators who have invested in their compliance infrastructure.

 My Advice to Every Operator Reading This